architect-templates/nuxt/README.md

 ---

-# Nuxt.js TSX starter project
+# Nuxt.js starter project

-Nuxt and Vue are great for heavy web applications, but many largely favor Nuxt due to JSX.
-This app is set up in a way to get the SSR support from Nuxt while writing templates using JSX by using a combination of [first class support from Vue](https://vuejs.org/v2/guide/render-function.html#JSX) and [some clever babel presents](https://github.com/vuejs/jsx)!
-The usage of JSX allows for further benefit from Typescript and type checking inside template logic to develop faster.

-In this example, we've written a component spec (the `architect.yml` file) that defines a component to run a Nuxt based web application.
+In this example, we've written an Architect component spec (the `architect.yml` file) that defines a component to run a [Nuxt](https://nuxtjs.org/)-based web application.

 In the [`architect.yml`](//docs.architect.io/components/architect-yml/n) file for this project, we describe the Nuxt application as a [service](https://docs.architect.io/components/services/) and connect it to a